KShewengger/ngx-express-typescript-starter/README.md

 or

 #### NOTE
-#####Clone the project DO NOT perform `$ npm install ngx-express-typescript-starter`
+#####Clone the project DO NOT perform `$ npm install ngx-express-typescript-starter` as this doesn't support a shell script yet.

 ```
-as this doesn't support a shell script yet.

-You can also fork the github repo :rocket: or even give it a star! :star:
+Github Repo:
 https://github.com/KShewengerz/ngx-express-typescript-starter
 ```